Jérôme Phélypeaux

-Jérôme Phélypeaux (March 1674 – 8 February 1747), comte de (count of) Pontchartrain, was a French statesman, son of Louis Phélypeaux.
+Jérôme Phélypeaux, Count of Pontchartrain (March 1674 – 8 February 1747), comte de (count of) Pontchartrain, was a French statesman, son of Louis Phélypeaux and Marie de Maupeou.

+Biography

-He served as a councillor to the parlement of Paris from 1692, and served with his father as Secretary of State of the Maison du Roi and Navy Minister from 1699 onwards.
+He served as a councillor to the parlement of Paris from 1692, and served as Secretary of State of the Maison du Roi and Navy Minister from 1699 onwards.
 His management of the French Navy was criticised, but recent historiography has reevaluated his contributions.
 He directed a significant programme of explorations and encouraged the settlement and development of Louisiana.
 He was responsible for the creation of the Académie des Inscriptions et Belles-Lettres.

+Private life

-His first marriage, in 1697, was with Éléonore Christine de La Rochefoucauld de Roye (known as Mademoiselle de Chefboutonne) (1681–June 1708).
+His first marriage, in 1697, was with Éléonore Christine de La Rochefoucauld de Roye (1681-1708) (known as Mademoiselle de Chefboutonne) (1681–June 1708).
 Five children were born to this marriage: